Nic30/hwtHls/doc/pipelineMaterialization.rst

 2. n,y,n: The pipeline must stall on each dependency or partially performed iterations in pipeline must canceled and executed from beginning or speculatively performed in advance and then applied once the control flow is confirmed.
          (= stalling or parallel speculation or restarting.)
-         (All IO must wait until the brach speculation is confirmed.
+         (All IO must wait until the branch speculation is confirmed.
 Because of this we need to read input but not consume it.
 We should consume only once branch speculation is confirmed to prevent data lose for streams.)